albrechtcolia/the-c-programming-language-solutions/readme.md

 - 03 - Concatenates two strings
 - 04 - Checks if a string occurs at the end of another string
 - 05 - Simple versions of strncpy, strncat, and strncmp
+- 06 - Find the pattern using pointers

 <b>Chapter 06</b>
 - Under development.